About Anita Nahal

 Nahal is a Peer Reviewer for the Journal of Negro Education, Howard University, 2003-Cont., International Contributing Editor for The Journal of American History, Indiana, USA, 2002-Cont., and was previously Managing Editor, The Humanities Review, New Delhi, India, 1979-1985

 Nahal is actively involved in community service.
-Currently she is member, AAUW Diversity and Inclusion Task Force Committee, member, AAUW, Arlington, VA Branch and a volunteer with the Senior Medicare Patrol of New Jersey.
+Currently she a volunteer with the Senior Medicare Patrol of New Jersey.

-Previously, she served as the chair of the University Relations Committee, and co-vice president (membership), Arlington County Chapter, American Association for University Women (AAUW).
+Previously, she served as amember, AAUW Diversity and Inclusion National Task Force Committee, member, AAUW, Arlington, VA Branch, chair of the University Relations Committee, and co-vice president (membership), Arlington County Chapter, American Association for University Women (AAUW).
 Nahal also previously served as the vice chair on the Arlington County’s Commission on the Status Of Women and also served on the Arlington County's Multicultural Commission, the Arlington School Superintendent’s Elimination of the Achievement Gap Committee, and the Budget Advisory Council to the Arlington School Board.